Social Work Theories

 Crisis intervention model

 The crisis intervention model focuses on providing immediate support to individuals facing acute crises, such as post-traumatic stress disorder (PTSD) or suicidal ideation.
-Social workers utilize this model to assess risk, provide stabilization, and connect clients with appropriate resources.
+Social workers utilize this model to assess risk, provide immediate stabilization, and connect clients with appropriate resources.

 Task-centered practice